 Please review our admissions requirements on this page for more information

-Three letters of recommendation are required, but you may submit as many letters as you wish.
+Three professional letters of recommendation are required, but you may submit as many letters as you wish.

-This is a four quarter academic program (fall, winter, spring, summer, fall).
+This is a five quarter academic program (fall, winter, spring, summer, fall).
 The summer quarter is a mandatory internship.
 The MSWE program is 15 months, from September of year one to December of year two.

 Yes, domestic students are eligible for part-time study.
-The normative time to degree, in this case, is two years and one quarter, or 28 months, from September of year one to December of year three.
+The normative time to degree, in this case, is two years and one quarter, or 27 months, from September of year one to December of year three.
 Compare the part- and full-time curriculums here.

-No, students in professional programs are not eligible for Reader (Grader) or TA/RA positions.
+No, students in professional programs are not eligible for reader, TA, or research positions.

 International students are eligible to work at an on-campus job up to 20 hours per week.
 You must seek approval from the International Center prior to working.
 Please see here for details.
 Domestic students are eligible to work both on-campus and off-campus.

-Not necessarily, although we expect most to have financial compensation.
-Compensation is entirely at the discretion of the employers in which students secure their internships.
+Not necessarily.
+Although we expect most internships to offer compensation, it is entirely at the discretion of the employers in which students secure their internships.

 No, this is an on-campus program.

-To accommodate working professionals, all courses will be offered in the afternoons and evenings.
+To accommodate working professionals, all courses will be offered in the late afternoons and evenings.